cdio/caio/doc/devel.md

 The current version of this device evolved a lot since its first incarnations reaching better levels of emulation accuracy.
-Still, it is  is far for being *really good* so another implementation based on the [reSID](https://en.wikipedia.org/wiki/ReSID) library is also provided.
+Still, it is far for being *really good* so another implementation based on the [reSID](https://en.wikipedia.org/wiki/ReSID) library is also provided.

 ### filters:

-The specifications say that actual filter frequencies are defined by the following formula:
+The specifications say that filter frequencies are defined by the following
+formula:

 ```
   fc = FC_MIN + (FC_MAX - FC_MIN) * ufc / 2048
 ```

-where `ufc` is the 11-bits frequency value set by the user.
+where `ufc` is the 11 bits frequency value set by the user.
 Unfortunately, this formula is not correct.
-The relationship between the user defined values and the actual filter frequency is non-linear and every single SID chip out there sounds different from another.
+The relationship between the user defined values and the actual filter frequency is non-linear and every single SID chip out there sounds different from the other.

-It seems that the author of [reSID](https://en.wikipedia.org/wiki/ReSID) did some reverse engineering work and came out with a lookup table used to translate from the user defined values to the actual filter frequencies.
+Thanks to a lot of reverse engineering work, the author of [reSID](https://en.wikipedia.org/wiki/ReSID) came out with a lookup table that is used to translate from the user defined values to the actual filter frequencies.
 In caio's implementation, this curve is approximated using two [sigmoid functions](https://en.wikipedia.org/wiki/Sigmoid_function).

-The plot below shows the lookup table used by the reSID, the approximated function used by caio, and the formula described in the SID's technical
+The plot below shows the lookup table used by reSID, the sigmoid approximation used by caio, and the formula described in the SID's technical specifications:
-specifications:

 <img src="filter.png" width="640"/>